mrciolino/wiki-backup/Events/the-council-of-gods-convene.md

 # The Council of Gods Convene
 The Council of Gods meets to discuss the Spoops problem.

+## The Emperor Captures Zeus
+Zeus travels to the Ithilid flagship to kill the Prophet of Profit.
+Weakened from his duel with Spoops, Zeus' mind is vulnerable to Illithid actions and they convert him into a dark god.
+The new Zeus turns into a floating head with tentacles, and can conjure physical memories as well as erase them permanently.

 ## Seeking Divine Aid